-Himachal Pradesh mandates eateries to display names of owners
+Himachal Pradesh orders eateries to display names of owners

 This came a day after BJP-ruled Uttar Pradesh issued a similar order claiming the move was aimed at ensuring cleanliness.

-The Congress government in Himachal Pradesh on Wednesday issued an order mandating that the owners of all restaurants and food stalls in the state display their names and identification.
+The Congress government in Himachal Pradesh on Wednesday issued an order requiring the owners of all restaurants and food stalls in the state to display their names and identification cards.

 This came a day after Uttar Pradesh Chief Minister Adityanath directed eateries in the state to prominently display the names and addresses of their operators, proprietors and managers.